Azure/bicep-registry-modules/avm/res/api-management/service/README.md

 </details>
 <p>

-### Example 3: _Using only defaults with a Developer SKU_
+### Example 3: _Deploying a Developer SKU_

-This instance deploys the module using a Developer SKU with the minimum set of required parameters.
+This instance deploys the module using a Developer SKU.

 <details>